-Not everyone with dementia has a diagnosis – as of August 2018, the dementia diagnosis rate for people aged 65 and over in England is estimated to be 68% .
-There is understandable debate about the merits of a dementia diagnosis, given that there is no cure and that in most cases there is little that can be done to alleviate symptoms or slow disease progression.
+Not everyone with dementia has a diagnosis – as of August 2018, the dementia diagnosis rate for people aged 65 and over in England was estimated to be 68% .
 A diagnosis of dementia is often difficult, because there is no test that is 100% definitive, and changes to function can be subtle and take time to develop.
 Symptoms can also overlap with other common medical conditions, such as depression, making a dementia diagnosis even more challenging.
 There is also limited public awareness of the diseases that cause dementia, and stigma about seeking medical advice.

 Dementia diagnosis rates

 Due to the variation in progression of the disease and the evolution of symptoms it is unrealistic to expect that everyone with dementia will have a diagnosis.
 It is also important that people are not misdiagnosed with dementia.
 For this reason, we do not expect diagnosis to reach 100%.

 Alzheimer’s Research UK acknowledges that not everyone will want a diagnosis and supports an individual’s right to make this decision.
 However, we believe that timely diagnosis is important and can be beneficial.
 There are several reasons for this:

 - If someone is diagnosed with dementia, there may be prescribed drugs or other treatments that can help with the symptoms or improve quality of life, some of which are more effective if given early (such as acetylcholinesterase inhibitors ).
 There are also other forms of support available to help an individual to live with dementia (such as behaviour therapy and cognitive stimulation ).